uhhhci/immersive-ngp/README.md

     alt=".\images\stereo-nerf-gameobj.PNG"
     style="float: center; margin-right: 10px; height:300px;" />

-    (Note: it is recommend to generate the model using [this instant-ngp commit](https://github.com/NVlabs/instant-ngp/commit/54aba7cfbeaf6a60f29469a9938485bebeba24c3), or just use the instant-ngp instance included in this repo).
+    (Note: please generate the nerf model using [this instant-ngp commit](https://github.com/NVlabs/instant-ngp/commit/54aba7cfbeaf6a60f29469a9938485bebeba24c3) and above, or just use the instant-ngp instance included in this repo).

 6. Adjust DLSS settings, and image resolution as you like.
 7. Now you can run the scene in Editor :)
 8. Use the joystick of the VR controllers for locomotion.
-9. Disclaimer: There is currently an issue with running the scene in Unity Editor with native plugin clean up, you might need to restart the editor when running a new scene.

 ## Common Questions & Troubleshoot